 We learn to walk in the light of repentance in Jesus.
 God’s healing is for you, today, oh seeker.

 Let’s take a look at walking into the light and what that looks like:

-Even good parents who love Jesus allow selfishness to make decisions.
+Even good parents who love Jesus can make selfish decisions.
 God knows the motives of our hearts.
-He wants to teach our children as they watch us submit our lives to Jesus.
-As our children watch us die to self, they will learn to overcome.
+He desires that our children learn from us as they watch us submit our lives to Jesus.
+As our children watch us die to self and walk in grace, they will learn to overcome.
 They will learn who God is.
 What does this look like?

-I remember taking my daughter’s hand when she was very little (I think 2 or 3) in Wal-Mart.
+I remember taking my daughter’s hand when she was 2 in Wal-Mart.
 As a young mommy, my heart would beat a little faster in Wal-Mart, or any public place for that matter, because I would imagine every possible thing that could go wrong to separate me from my precious child.
-This fear has been 99% conquered by Jesus by now, but in the moment, even in my fear, God spoke to me.
+As we entered the store, God spoke to me.

 “When your daughter listens to you, she learns to listen to me.
 I created the family to raise up children to love me and to have a relationship with me.”

-I gently crouched down to eye level and told my sweet Ariel what God told me.
+I gently crouched down to eye level with my sweet Ariel.

 “When mommy tells you to stay beside me, you need to listen to stay safe.
 When you listen to mommy, you practice obeying God.”

 There is a rule.
 The rule is to protect you.
 The rule is because I love you.
 The rule is spoken in love, not frustration and anger.

 Even when my children were sucking their thumbs in their cribs, I would talk to them about Jesus.
 I want their relationships with Jesus to spring from every part of their being, not just by stories they learned in Sunday School.